- Financial Planning

 will generally not be considered an Australian resident for tax purposes, from the date of your departure.

 There are four tests of residency contained within the definition of 'resident' in subsection 6(1) of the Income Tax Assessment Act 1936 (ITAA.
-They are alternative tests in the sense that even if an individual is not a “resident” according to ordinary concepts (see 1) below) within the common definition they may fall within one of the other tests - There are four main tests for residency:
+They are alternative tests in the sense that even if an individual is not a “resident” according to "ordinary concepts" - Test 1 below - they may fall within one of the other tests - There are four main tests for residency:

 - Residency – the “resides” test